reeshuffled/reeshuffled.github.io/_posts/2023-11-28-What-Makes-A-Great-Brewery-Experience?.md

 Serve food.
 * You want people to drink and not get drunk, so food definitely helps that.
 * If a kitchen or food license is a hassle/expense, allow people to bring their own food and advertise that.
+    * You could partner with other restaurants to do promotions.
+* Don’t half ass the food though, either do it right or don’t do it at all.
-* I never buy bagged snacks if a brewery is selling them.
+    * I never buy bagged snacks if a brewery is selling them, its just not what I want, but I'm sure some people like it.
     * I am a bit skeptical about beer in food/beer pairings, but you could definitely have suggestions to heighten the experience.
-* Don’t half ass the food program though, either do it right or don’t do it at all.

 Focus on the customer ordering/trying experience.
 * Knowledgeable staff who are nonjudgmental and can help be a sommelier of sorts definitely helps.